eficode-academy/argocd-katas/argocd-and-helm.md

 - Click on `Create`.

 - Click on the application to see the details.
-- Find the nodeport by clicking on the `studentx-jenkins` service.
+- Find the http nodeport by clicking on the `studentx-jenkins` service.
 - Access the Jenkins site by going to `http://<node-ip>:<nodeport>`.
 You can find the external node IP by running `kubectl get nodes -o wide`.

 **Customizing the Jenkins deployment with a values file**